rooklift/nibbler/README.md

 # Installation - the simple way

 Some Windows and Linux standalone releases are uploaded to the [Releases](https://github.com/rooklift/nibbler/releases) section from time to time.
-Mac builds are harder to make but [@twoplan](https://github.com/twoplan) is experimenting with it in [this repo](https://github.com/twoplan/Nibbler-for-macOS).
+Mac builds are harder to make but [twoplan](https://github.com/twoplan/Nibbler-for-macOS) and [Jac-Zac](https://github.com/Jac-Zac/Nibbler_MacOS) have done so.

 # Installation - the hard way